JuliaRobotics/Caesar.jl/docs/src/concepts/multisession.md

 * Freezes all the session landmarks so that the session solving does not update the consensus result
 * Requests session solves for all the updated sessions

+> **Note** the current approach is well positioned to transition to the "Federated Bayes (Junction) Tree" multisession solving method, and will be updated accordingly in due coarse.
+The Federated method will allow faster multi-session solving times by avoiding the current iterated approach.

 # Example
 Consider three sessions which exist in the same, shared environment.
 In this environment, during each session the robot identified the same `l0` landmark, as shown in the below figure.